-The receiving PHA will notify the initial PHA in writing of any termination of assistance within 21 days of the termination or the hearing decision being rendered.
+If the receiving PHA is administering the voucher, agency staff will notify the initial PHA in writing via the HUD-52665 form of any termination of assistance within 21 days of the termination or the hearing decision being rendered.
 If an informal hearing is required and requested by the family, the hearing will be conducted by the receiving PHA.
 A copy of the hearing decision will be furnished to the initial PHA.